marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 Mnemonic: check guess glad cruise project oven digital couple truck frost estate chuckle

-‚ö†Ô∏è Important ‚ö†Ô∏è : This mnemonic was created for you by Truffle.
+⚠️  Important ⚠️ : This mnemonic was created for you by Truffle.
 It is not secure.
 Ensure you do not use it on production blockchains, or else you risk losing funds.

 truffle(develop)>